 If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-Vaginitis means soreness and swelling (inflammation) of the vagina, therefore only people with a vagina can get it.
+Vaginitis means soreness and swelling (inflammation) of the vagina, which means only people with a vagina can get it.
 It is not a sexually transmitted infection but sex or foreplay can trigger it and so can some sexually transmitted infections (STIs).

-Not every woman with vaginitis will experience all or any of these symptoms but symptoms of vaginitis can include:
+Not everyone with vaginitis will experience all or any of these symptoms but symptoms of vaginitis can include: